This 'Anti-Fashion Shoot' Explores Bodily Functions

 Yes, or it’s just fashion.
 Pretty pictures aren’t enough anymore, and so much imagery bores me shitless these days.
 Starting out as a painter, I feel I have to transfer the idea of permeating an image with at least something.
 I like to focus on sex, etiquette, bodily functions—generally all petty restrictions that deserve to have the piss taken out of them, yet, hopefully, remain aesthetically engaging as an image.
 I guess it’s the age-old “turning the ugly into something beautiful or interesting,” or shining a different light on things.
 Lily and I joked that we should name this series “Expensive Fashion Shoot,” as it’s kind of an anti-fashion shoot, a bit like a very failed attempt of a 90s Ukrainian fashion team trying to make something “avant-garde.”

-Your images always have a subtle humour behind them—do you intentionally inject his mood?
+Your images always have a subtle humor behind them—do you intentionally inject his mood?

 Steph Wilson is a photographer based in Hackney, London.
 You can follow her work here.